 Did the medical cannabis laws in California change following the passage of MAUCRSA?

 Yes!
-California's state legislature recently passed the Medical Adult Use Cannabis Regulation and Safety Act (MAUCRSA) which provides for a state regulated licensing scheme for medical cannabis While the vast majority of the new rules under MAUCRSA were released as emergency regulations, the rules effecting cultivation of medical cannabis for personal medical use have already changed.
+California’s state legislature recently passed the Medical and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA) which provides for a state-regulated licensing scheme for medical cannabis While the vast majority of the new rules under MAUCRSA were released as emergency regulations, the rules affecting cultivation of medical cannabis for personal medical use have already changed.
 Qualified patients cannot automatically cultivate cannabis for their personal medical use unless the local jurisdiction authorizes.
 Even though adults 21 and over can cultivate up to 6 plants, medical patients cannot automatically cultivate more than this amount and if the patient is under 21, they may not be able to cultivate any cannabis.
 Obtaining a County-issued Medical Marijuana Identification Card is the best way for a qualified patient to secure his status.

 What is a Medical Marijuana Identification Card and how can it help me?

 A medical marijuana county-issued identification card (MMIC) identifies qualified patients authorized by the State to use marijuana for medical purposes, pursuant to California’s medical marijuana statutes, the Compassionate Use Act and the Medical Marijuana Program Act.
 Qualified patients who have obtained a county-issued identification card may not be arrested by police or law enforcement for possessing marijuana, provided that they have less than 8 oz. with them at any given time.
 This is an added layer of protection over and above a doctor’s recommendation, which provides only an affirmative defense from legal prosecution.
 Additionally, individuals may obtain a MMIC card to establish their status as a designated primary caregiver thereby allowing the individual to possess, purchase and cultivate on behalf of other medical marijuana patients.